Swati Lathia

 • Features of E-Wallets

-• Users may monitor their spending, see historical transactions, and improve their financial management by using e-wallets, which keep track of all of their transactions.
+• Transaction History: Users may monitor their spending, see historical transactions, and improve their financial management by using e-wallets, which keep track of all of their transactions.

 • How E-Wallets Work as a Mode of Digital Payment

-• Customers register on a website or download a mobile app to establish an account with the e-wallet provider.
+• User Registration: Customers register on a website or download a mobile app to establish an account with the e-wallet provider.

-• Users authenticate themselves and link their e-wallet account to their preferred payment methods (bank accounts, credit/debit cards, etc.).
+• Account Verification: Users authenticate themselves and link their e-wallet account to their preferred payment methods (bank accounts, credit/debit cards, etc.).

-• Users can transfer money from linked bank accounts, credit/debit cards, or receive money from other users to add to their e-wallets.
+• Funding the Wallet: Users can transfer money from linked bank accounts, credit/debit cards, or receive money from other users to add to their e-wallets.

 • Making Payments: